urbandrone/futils/examples/monoids.md

 // foldMap :: Monoid M a, [a] => M -> [a] -> m a
 ```

-It reads as this: `foldMap` is a function which takes a monoid of `a` and a list of as, and returns a monoid of all the as concattenated together with the empty element (also called the unit).
+It reads as this: `foldMap` is a function which takes a monoid of `a` and a list of as, and returns a monoid of all the as concatenated together with the empty element (also called the unit).

 ```javascript
 const {foldMap, Additive, id} = require('futils');